Manage passwords from any machine with Internet access. Or, install Secret Server password manager locally on your own network.

 Read about Launcher >

 Keep your critical passwords at your fingertips at all times.
-Our iPhone app comes with enterprise-level security.
+Our smartphone apps come with enterprise-level security.

-Read about the password manager app for iPhone >
+Read about the password manager app for Android, iPhone and BlackBerry >

 API (Web Services)